-Here taratahi Restraint and seclusion
+Here taratahi | Restraint and seclusion

-Includes 4 subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.
+Includes four subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

 Radius Care has a documented commitment to eliminate restraint in all their facilities.
 Restraint minimisation and safe practice policies and procedures are in place.
 Restraint minimisation is overseen by the restraint coordinator.
-At the time of the audit there were three residents using a restraint and one with intermittent restraint.
-Encouraging a restraint-free environment is included as part of the education and training plan.
+At the time of the audit there were no residents using restraint.
+Maintaining a restraint-free environment is included as part of the education and training plan.
 The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.